-Welcome to Pre-School, our adults in our classroom are, Mrs Abraham.
+Welcome to Pre-School, our adult in our classroom is, Mrs Abraham.
 Here you will see all our fun learning for this year!

 We now have a nursery home learning section on the website.
 Please follow the link below and it will take you there.
 You will find lots of exciting things to do with your child whilst you are at home.
 Don't forget to email us photos of your child doing these things so we can share them on our page for all the other families to enjoy. firstname.lastname@example.org

 Hello Preschool.
 We hope you are all safe and well.

 We have created a table of home challenges for you to work through whilst you are at home with your child.
 Please pick one each day and have some fun.